geeknik/wp-chaotic-comments/README.md

 ## AI Disclosure

-This project was coded start to finish by a TotalNerdity fine-tuned LLM. \m/
+This project was coded start to finish by a TotalNerdity fine-tuned LLM. \m/|
+final code modified for correctness and approved by @geeknik